 Occasionally children may need to have the whole eye irradiated.
 This can lead to damage to the lens of the eye and the chance of developing a cataract during childhood.

 Other side effects can include dry eye(s), and it may be necessary for the child to use lubricating eye drops and cream on a regular basis.

 If your child needs radiotherapy, you may find our advice leaflet from other parents of use.

 Proton beam therapy uses a high energy beam of protons rather than X-rays to deliver a dose of radiotherapy.
 The beams stop once they hit the target, rather than carrying on through the body.
 It can be a more effective form of radiotherapy as it causes minimal damage to surrounding tissue and a reduced risk of late side-effects.

 Very occasionally, proton therapy may be considered the most appropriate treatment for a child with Rb.
-This treatment is currently available in the USA for children from the UK and patients must travel there for several weeks to receive treatment.
-However, this treatment will be available in the UK within the next few years.
+This treatment is currently available in both Manchester and University College London Hospitals and is the USA.
 More information on proton therapy is available to download here.